ovh/docs/pages/web_cloud/web_hosting/github_integration_webhosting/guide.en-asia.md

 - To the right of the screen that appears, click `New branch`{.action}.
 - Enter the name of the new branch and confirm by clicking `Create new branch`{.action}.

-Go back to the Git association form in the OVHcloud Control Panel, and enter the name of the new branch you have just created.
+Go back to the GitHub association form in the OVHcloud Control Panel, and enter the name of the new branch you have just created.

 #### Configure automatic deployment

-At the bottom of the Git association form, a `Configuring automatic deployment`{.action} section will appear, along with the webhook URL.
+At the bottom of the GitHub association form, a `Configuring automatic deployment`{.action} section will appear, along with the webhook URL.
 By configuring a webhook, your GitHub repository can automatically notify your OVHcloud web hosting plan of events that occur on the GitHub repository (new deployment, changes in code, etc.).
 This feature is especially useful if you work as a group on the same project and want to stay up to date with all changes in the GitHub repository.
 To learn more, learn how to [configure a webhook on GitHub](#configureWebhook).

-#### Validate Git association
+#### Validate GitHub association

-Before validating the Git association form, make sure that:
+Before validating the GitHub association form, make sure that:

 - Your SSH key has been saved in your GitHub account.
 - The address of your GitHub repository is correct.
 It must be of the form `https://github.com/<username>/<repository_name.git>`{.action}.
 - The name of the GitHub repository branch is correct.
 - Your installation directory is empty.

-To validate the information in the Git association form, click `Apply configuration`{.action}.
+To validate the information in the GitHub association form, click `Apply configuration`{.action}.

-### Enabling Git association
+### Enabling GitHub association

-#### Successful association of Git
+#### Successful association of GitHub

-After validating the Git association form, you are redirected to the Multisite tab.
+After validating the GitHub association form, you are redirected to the Multisite tab.

 ![Multisite](/pages/assets/screens/control_panel/product-selection/web-cloud/web-hosting/multisite/banner-git-activation-ongoing.png){.thumbnail}

-A green banner will show you that Git is being enabled.
-Follow the activation of Git by clicking on the `Current tasks`{.action} link.
+A green banner will show you that GitHub is being enabled.
+Follow the activation of GitHub by clicking on the `Current tasks`{.action} link.

 ![Multisite](/pages/assets/screens/control_panel/product-selection/web-cloud/web-hosting/multisite/ongoing-task-git-activation.png){.thumbnail}

-The status `Running`{.action} indicates that the Git association is in progress.
+The status `Running`{.action} indicates that the GitHub association is in progress.
 The process may take several minutes.
 When the task is complete, the status `Enabled`{.action} is displayed.

-You can also track the progress of Git activation from the `Multisite`{.action} tab.
-In the table, identify the rows that correspond to the directory you want to associate with Git.
-For each of the rows concerned, in the `Git`{.action} column, the phrase `In progress`{.action} tells you that Git is being enabled.
+You can also track the progress of GitHub activation from the `Multisite`{.action} tab.
+In the table, identify the rows that correspond to the directory you want to associate with GitHub.
+For each of the rows concerned, in the `Git`{.action} column, the phrase `In progress`{.action} tells you that GitHub is being enabled.

-When the Git association is complete, the status `Enabled`{.action} appears in the `Git`{.action} column for the rows concerned.
+When the GitHub association is complete, the status `Enabled`{.action} appears in the `Git`{.action} column for the rows concerned.

 ![Multisite](/pages/assets/screens/control_panel/product-selection/web-cloud/web-hosting/multisite/success-git-activation.png){.thumbnail}

-#### Git association errors
+#### GitHub association errors

-In the table in the `Multisite`{.action} tab, identify the rows corresponding to the directory you want to associate with Git.
+In the table in the `Multisite`{.action} tab, identify the rows corresponding to the directory you want to associate with GitHub.
 In the `Git` column, if the word `Error` appears, this means that at least one of the following errors has occurred:

 - The SSH key has not been saved in your GitHub account.
 - The installation directory is not empty.